 Back to the automotive example above, this time think of an exotic sports car or a luxury SUV.
 Neither one has utility as its number one purpose.
 Each design puts style or luxury above utility—you won’t be hauling a piano, but that’s not why you buy a car like this.

 Put in terms of a new home, it’s a design that has angles, lots of architectural features, high-end lighting and appliances, and maybe even some exotic finishes.
 Maybe you don’t have a lot of kids at home, and the high-end features are what you’re after.
-Your home could have lots of space and an efficient layout, but if it doesn’t make a statement you when you drive up or walk in, then it won’t work for you.
+Your home could have lots of space and an efficient layout, but if it doesn’t make a statement to you when you drive up or walk in, then it won’t work for you.

 Take the time to really understand whether utility or luxury is the most important for you and your family in your new home design.
 Even though the finished product will have elements of both (you might want lots of space, but that doesn’t mean it can’t also be beautiful), one factor or the other will drive the overall design.
 Knowing which one will save you lots of time and frustration when communicating your desires to the home designer or builder.